joelonsql/ecdsa_verify/README.md

 Signature Algorithm) signatures.
 This crate provides functions to handle elliptic curve operations and verify signatures against given message hashes and public keys.

+## Why Only Verification?

+By limiting the scope to verification, the extension remains simpler and easier to implement and audit.
+Since verification only involves public keys and no private keys, it is inherently secure against side-channel attacks and much easier to implement correctly than the signature generation algorithm.

+The typical use case would be a client needing to authenticate against a server where only the public keys are stored on the server.
+In this scenario, only the signature verification algorithm is needed on the server side.

+This is why the `ecdsa_verify` crate only implements the ECDSA signature verification algorithm.

 ## Features